NYC Christmas 2016

 Christmas in New York City is TREE-mendous!
 2016 Bergdorf Goodman Holiday Window.

-The second reason New York City is TREE-mendous, is my personal favorite, Bergdorf Goodman’s iconic holiday windows.
-This year’s theme “Destination Extra,” thanks to David Hoey, the department store’s Senior Director of Visual Presentation.
-His inspiration taken from the paintings of Henri Rousseau and trips to the American Museum of Natural History attribute for some of the larger-than-life scenes.
+The second reason New York City is TREE-mendous is my favorite, Bergdorf Goodman’s iconic holiday windows.
+This year’s theme is “Destination Extra,” thanks to David Hoey, the department store’s Senior Director of Visual Presentation.
+His inspiration from Henri Rousseau’s paintings and trips to the American Museum of Natural History is attributed to some larger-than-life scenes.

 Christmas in New York City is TREE-mendous!
 Garment District Bronze Plate.

-While strolling along Seventh Avenue, I happened to look down to gaze upon a bronze plate reminding us of the smart city of Manhattan is still the undisputed center of American fashion since the mid-19th century.
+While strolling along Seventh Avenue, I looked down to gaze upon a bronze plate, reminding us that the smart city of Manhattan has been the undisputed center of American fashion since the mid-19th century.

-As you may know by now, I love museums, especially fashion exhibits.
-Our itinerary continued with a visit to The Museum at Fashion Institute of Technology (FIT): Black Fashion Designers Exhibit located Seventh Avenue at 27th Street.
+As you may know, I love museums, especially fashion exhibits.
+Our itinerary continued with a visit to The Museum at Fashion Institute of Technology (FIT): Black Fashion Designers Exhibit located on Seventh Avenue at 27th Street.

 Christmas in New York City is TREE-mendous!
 The Museum at FIT: Black Fashion Designers Exhibit.
-Far left is Ann Lowe original.
+Far left is Ann Lowe’s original.

-Immediately I was reminded of the work of unknown but recently noted African American dressmaker Ann Lowe (1898-1981).
-Ann Lowe made the 1953 wedding gown of Jacqueline Kennedy.
+Immediately, I was reminded of the work of the unknown but recently noted African American dressmaker Ann Lowe (1898-1981).
+Ann Lowe made Jacqueline Kennedy’s 1953 wedding gown.

-The free exhibition is a sampling of the many African Americans representing generations in the fashion industry featuring notable designers (that were popular in the 1970s) like Stephen Burrows, Willi Smith (1948-1987), Scott Barrie (1946-1993) and Patrick Kelly.
+The free exhibition is a sampling of the many African Americans representing generations in the fashion industry featuring notable designers (that were popular in the 1970s) like Stephen Burrows, Willi Smith (1948-1987), Scott Barrie (1946-1993), and Patrick Kelly.
 Eric Gaskins trained under Hubert de Givenchy and Tracy Reese among the 60+ designs.
-I would be remiss if I didn’t mention, Street Style and Hip Hop styles received their just due.
+I would be remiss if I didn’t mention that Street Style and Hip Hop styles received their just due.

-My little short story here doesn’t do the Black Fashion Designers showpieces justice.
+My short story here doesn’t do the Black Fashion Designers’ showpieces justice.
 If you live in Manhattan or plan to visit soon, the exhibit doesn’t end until May 16, 2017.

-Finally, the last reason why Christmas in New York City is TREE-mendous are the sample sales.
+Finally, the sample sales are the last reason Christmas in New York City is TREE-mendous.
 I shopped my first ones: Portolano and Adrienne Landau.
-I recommend not bringing along large totes/bags and coats, you must check to make sure no one is walking off with the discounted goodies.
+I recommend not bringing large totes/bags and coats; you must check to ensure no one walks off with the discounted goodies.

-Ladies and gents, if you live in or around New York City and want weekly sample sale information.
-Head over to my daughter, Channing’s blog and sign up for her newsletter, you won’t be disappointed.
+Ladies and gents, if you live in or around New York City and want information about weekly sample sales, visit my daughter Channing’s blog and sign up for her newsletter.
+You won’t be disappointed.